Skip to content

 Testing

-Open Loop mode shows you glucose trends without the influence of temp-basal or automatic-bolus from Loop.
-This is particularly helpful if you haven't used Medtronic sites/pumps or Omnipod prior to Loop.
+Open Loop mode shows you glucose trends without the influence of temporary basal or automatic bolus.
+This is particularly helpful if you haven't used Medtronic sites/pumps or Omnipod before.
 You may find that your basal rates and carb ratios can change significantly coming from other brands of pumps or from multiple daily injections (MDI).

 Test your insulin sensitivity factor (ISF) during Open Loop after your basal rates are established.
-Loop uses your ISF every 5 minutes to update predictions, so it's worth testing before turning on automated insulin dosing with Closed Loop mode.
+The Loop app uses your ISF every 5 minutes to update predictions, so it's worth testing before turning on automated insulin dosing with Closed Loop mode.
+You may need a different, probably higher value, than what you used as a correction factor with manual pumping or MDI.

 Meal Entry